-Summer is here and many national parks are expecting an especially busy season in 2021—and as park partners, we know that this impacts you, too.
-The NPS is launching the #PlanLikeAParkRanger campaign to encourage trip planning to ensure visitors plan ahead and understand what to expect at destination parks.
+Many national parks are experiencing especially busy times—and as park partners, we know that this impacts you, too.
+The NPS #PlanLikeAParkRanger campaign encourages trip planning to ensure visitors plan ahead and understand what to expect at destination parks.

-Parks are creating list of “Top Ten Tips” to engage visitors in thinking about researching and preparing for their park visit.
+Parks lists of “Top Ten Tips” engage visitors in thinking about researching and preparing for their park visit.
 What are some great tips for visiting your park?
 Lots of parks have similar advice, but specifics vary from park to park.
 What are the unique, insider tips for your park?
 Park rangers, partners, and concessionaires are encouraged to share their top 10 insider tips for making the most out of national park adventures.

 Join the movement!